Vegetarian's Japan Guide

 How to Get a Photo of the Former Chikuri-in’s Garden Reflections

-Head over to the central house to get this astonishing reflection of the garden on the low lacquerware table.
+Chikurin-in’s astonishing reflection of the garden on the low lacquerware table can be seen in the main house.
 Tables are set up on both the first and second floors.
 As the reflections will differ from each floor, don’t forget to climb up the stairs when you finish your photography session on the first floor.

 In addition to the bright color in November, from early May to early June, the view of the green maple leaves reflecting on the table is also recommended.